ashudas0110/Data_Engineering/Spark/Data Scientist Salaries Analysis/README.md

 The data is read from a CSV file using PySpark's DataFrame API, which allows for efficient handling of structured data.

 ### Data Processing and Analysis
-1. **Average Salary Calculation**: The data is filtered for employees in the US and Canada, and the average salary is calculated for each job title using the groupBy and agg functions.
+1. **Average Salary Analysis**: The data is filtered for employees in the US and Canada, and the average salary is calculated for each job title using the groupBy and agg functions.
 2. **Enterprise Size Categorization**: A new column, Enterprise_size, is created using conditional expressions to categorize each record based on the company size.
-3. **High Salary Job Count**: The dataset is filtered to find records where the employee's residence matches the company location and the salary is greater than $50,000.
+3. **Salary Trend Analysis**: The dataset is filtered to find records where the employee's residence matches the company location and the salary is greater than $50,000.
 The occurrences of each job title are counted using the groupBy and count functions.

 ### Writing Results
 The results of each analysis are written back to CSV files, ensuring that the output is easily accessible and interpretable.